Which trends offer opportunities or pose threats on the European processed fruit and vegetables market?

 Tips:

 - Try to reduce the costs along the supply chain to make your products more affordable.
-One of the good options is to avoid intermediaries in both buying and selling.
+A good option is to avoid the use of intermediaries in both buying and selling.
 At the buying end, try to buy your products from farmers directly.
 On the selling end, try to connect with the packers and ingredient users.

 - Make your offer unique.
-One of the ways to be unique is to focus on many of the sustainability aspects, as sustainable sourcing is still important despite price inflation.
+Try to be unique by focusing on the sustainability aspects of your product, as sustainable sourcing is still important despite price inflation.

 4. Europe is going vegan

 There are many influencers promoting a vegan diet and lifestyle.
-The European Vegetarian Association has published the Plant-Based Manifesto for the upcoming EU elections in 2024.
-To support the vegan lifestyle, many celebrity chefs in Europe are including separate chapters on vegan food or publishing vegan cookbooks.
+The European Vegetarian Association published the Plant-Based Manifesto for the EU elections in 2024.
+To support a vegan lifestyle, many celebrity chefs in Europe are including separate chapters on vegan food or publishing vegan cookbooks.
 The Netherlands-based Pick Up Limes app allows users to customise plant-based recipes to meet their nutritional needs.

 Plant-based diets are also in line with the European Sustainable Consumption aim of the Farm to Fork Strategy.
-Moving to a more plant-based diet with less red and processed meat will reduce risks of diseases and an environmental impact on the food system.
+Moving to a more plant-based diet with less red and processed meat will reduce risks of diseases and the environmental impact on the food system.
 The European Commission has called on its Member States to develop a national protein strategy.
-In 2020, the Netherlands published the Dutch National Protein Strategy, which aims to increase a local production and consumption of plant-based and innovative proteins over the next 5-10 years.
+Currently, the Netherlands, Spain and Belgium have adopted national protein strategies, while France and Austria published proposals for them.

 All processed fruits and vegetables are vegan, but a vegan diet needs to be supplemented with plant-based proteins that have the same nutritional value as animal proteins.
 Plant-based proteins are being imported, produced and consumed in Europe at higher levels than before.
 Pea protein has become the top plant protein ingredient, followed by soy protein.
 Fava bean protein, vegetable protein, wheat protein and seed protein are amongst the fastest growing plant protein ingredients.

-Figure 5: A vegan alternative for fish fillets (ANUGA 2023)
+Figure 5: A vegan alternative for a meat burger (SIAL, 2024)

 Source: Autentika Global